SamirTalwar/safe-promises-js/README.md

 # Safe Promises in JavaScript

+Promises go wrong too often.

-It's too easy to forget to catch a promise. `SafePromise` doesn't let you forget.
+  * It's too easy to forget to catch a promise.
+  * Sometimes promises just stop in their tracks.

+`SafePromise` doesn't let you forget, and makes sure to time out with an error.

 ## Installation